5G-ERA/docs/README.md

-# docs
+# Documentation

-The documentation for the 5g-ERA project
+This repository contains the technical documentation for other parts of the 5G-ERA project.